sister-software/asciify/README.md

 # License

 Asciify is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-If you use Asciify in your project, please consider [sponsoring me](
+If you use Asciify in your project, let us know at [@SisterSoftware](https://twitter.com/SisterSoftware)!
+We would love to see what you're working on.